-Prepare-Rehearse-Perform

-Prepare (5%) We will post lecture videos and problems that cover the course topics to prepare you for the upcoming week.
+Prepare-Rehearse-Perform Prepare (5%) We will post lecture videos and problems that cover the course topics to prepare you for the upcoming week.
 After watching the videos and working through the problems, you must complete the Prepare exercise.
-Each Prepare is due Monday by 11:59AM (noon), except Weeks 1 and 6.
-Rehearse Next, you will practice applying the concepts covered in the Prepare videos by completing activities of various kinds and working through more complex examples.
-You'll practice the material during your lecture time with the support of your instructor and teaching assistants.
+Each Prepare exercise is due Wednesdays by 6:00PM before lecture.
+Weeks 1 and 7 have course material but no due date.
+Next, you will practice applying the concepts covered in the Prepare videos by completing activities of various kinds and working through more complex examples.
+Rehearse You'll practice the material during your lecture time with the support of your instructor and teaching assistants.
 These activities are not for course credit, but are designed to help you get the practice you need to successfully complete the Perform exercises.
-Perform (10%) Finally, using PCRS and MarkUs, you'll complete a Perform exercise based on material covered in the Prepare and Rehearse phases.
-Each Perform exercise is due Friday by 4:00 pm, except for the last perform which is due on Thursday, December 7th by 4:00 pm.
-Weeks 1 and 6 have no Perform exercise.
+Perform Finally, using PCRS, you'll complete a Perform exercise based on material covered in the Prepare and Rehearse phases.
+Each Perform exercise is due Friday by 10:00 pm .
+Weeks 1 and 7 have course material but no due date.